 employees.
 Moreover, these physicians were disproportionately represented in a small number

 of states (e.g., Alaska, District of Columbia, Maryland and Hawaii).

-RANKING OF STATE MEDICAL BOARDS’ SERIOUS DISCIPLINARY ACTIONS, 2010
+RATES AND RANKING OF THE RATE OF STATE MEDICAL BOARDS’ SERIOUS DISCIPLINARY ACTIONS, 2010

 6 North Dakota

 16 North Carolina

 24 New York

 Here’s an interesting article regarding this subject: http://host.madison.com/news/local/health_med_fit/some-doctors-not-disciplined-even-following-large-malpractice-settlements/article_a330511e-68a2-11e2-9ecf-001a4bcf887a.html